Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

         ncn-m# export MGMT_SWITCH=x3000c0w14
         ```

-    5. Collect the BMC MAC Address.
+    5.  **Skip if adding ncn-m001 and its BMC is connected to the site network** Collect the BMC MAC Address.
         -   If the NCN was previously in the system recall the record BMC MAC Address recorded from the [Remove NCN Data](Remove_NCN_Data.md) procedure.
         -   If the BMC is reachable by IP, then ipmitool can be used to determine the MAC Address of the BMC: